What if our perception of emotion is fundamentally flawed?

 Isik Kavuzlu is a design director who identifies patterns in complex systems, such as human behavior.
 She will show you how to integrate the Subtang Model into your life.
 So, you can decode primary emotions to tune up your inner dialogue, self-regulate, change your perception, and establish connections.

 Subtang is a behavioral design company—the architect of the environment—that transforms the spaces—both physical and digital—where human and behavioral challenges arise.
-Subtang tackles what we call the “Autopilot Crisis”: destructive, fear-based, reactive patterns that often emerge in people raised in high-adversity environments, rooted in a lack of structural understanding of their emotional feedback.
+Subtang tackles what we call the Autopilot Crisis: destructive, fear-based, reactive patterns that often emerge under intense stress and stem from a lack of structural understanding of emotional feedback.

 Subtang doesn’t focus on why someone feels a certain way; it focuses on how behavior functions as a system.
 Our model moves beyond vague notions of mindfulness into high-precision emotional literacy, identifying 57 fear-based behavioral suppression patterns.
-Digital spaces become interactive simulators where participants can safely test “Manual Mode” overrides and practice new behaviors within a structured, technology-enabled framework.
+Digital spaces become interactive simulators where participants can safely test Manual Mode overrides and practice new behaviors within a structured framework.

 Subtang is a behavioral design company—the architect of the environment—that transforms the spaces—both physical and digital—where human and behavioral challenges arise.
-Subtang tackles what we call the “Autopilot Crisis”: destructive, fear-based, reactive patterns that often emerge in people raised in high-adversity environments, rooted in a lack of structural understanding of their emotional feedback.
+Subtang tackles what we call the Autopilot Crisis: destructive, fear-based, reactive patterns that often emerge under intense stress and stem from a lack of structural understanding of emotional feedback.

 Subtang doesn’t focus on why someone feels a certain way; it focuses on how behavior functions as a system.
 Our model moves beyond vague notions of mindfulness into high-precision emotional literacy, identifying 57 fear-based behavioral suppression patterns.
-Digital spaces become interactive simulators where participants can safely test “Manual Mode” overrides and practice new behaviors within a structured, technology-enabled framework.
+Digital spaces become interactive simulators where participants can safely test Manual Mode overrides and practice new behaviors within a structured framework.

 Isik Kavuzlu